mibur1/comet/docs/source/sections/tutorials.rst

 The following notebooks provide examples of how to use the Comet library for various analyses.

+The notebooks are included in the `tutorials/` folder of the toolbox or can be downloaded from GitHub: https://github.com/mibur1/comet

 .. note::

     This section is currently under construction.
 More tutorials will be added soon.